Automattic/woocommerce-services/readme.txt

 6. Checking and exporting the label purchase reports

 == Changelog ==

+= 2.5.3 - 2024-xx-xx =
+* Fix - Colorado tax nexus workaround should only apply to Colorado from addresses.

 = 2.5.2 - 2024-03-04 =
 * Fix - Miscalculation tax from TaxJar and decided to use nexus address.